mstwutao/mstwutao.github.io/content/post/transformer/index.md

 > **Tokenization**

+Tokenization is a process which involves splitting input into smaller units, thereby facilitates representation learning and model training.
+Depend on the modality of input, tokenization have different forms, such as dividing images into smaller patches, converting audio signals into spectrograms, or breaking genome sequences into k-mers.
+Here we take text tokenization to explain it.

-Tokenization is the first step for our task which refers to the process of breaking down a text or a sequence of characters into smaller units called tokens, tokens are atomic units used as input to the Transformer model.
+For NLP tasks, tokenization is often the first step for the task which refers to the process of breaking down a text or a sequence of characters into smaller units called tokens, tokens are atomic units used as input to the Transformer model.
 These tokens could be words, subwords, characters, or even phrases, depending on the granularity of the tokenization strategy.

 Start with a piece of text that you want to process using a Transformer model.
 This could be a sentence, a paragraph, or even an entire document.
 The process of tokenization is roughly as follows: